alicesf2/alicesf2/README.md

 ### Hi, I'm Alice 👋

 I'm a creative technologist with 5 years of software engineering experience.
-I'm currently on a career break, collaborating with friends and artists on interactive digital projects.
+I'm currently on a career break, collaborating with friends on interactive digital projects and tech activism.